-In this article, I will be reviewing the GoRuck GR3 Backpack one of the most durable travel and carry on backpacks in the market right now.
+In this GORUCK GR3 Review, I will be diving into the GORUCK GR3 Backpack one of the most durable travel and carry on backpacks in the market right now.
 It’s built to carry over 400-pound loads! and withstand extreme conditions with capabilities of expanding from 45 liters to 63 liters basically all the good stuff for the adventurers, minimalists, and travelers in general.

 - Minimalistic design with the ability to conveniently expand (45L to 63L) when required